- About CSRL

-Beautrice is a Ugandan born in Kamuli district.
+Beatrice is a Ugandan born in Kamuli district.
 She is a long time widow with two sons and three daughters.
 She attended school up to the secondary level, which is equivalent to high school.
 She has been working with CSRL since 2012 as a housekeeper.
-She is currently responsible for the general cleanliness of the girls’ and boys’ house at the guesthouse, and the annex, and preparing morning tea for the staff at the guesthouse.
-She also prepares food in the field when community meetings are held with mothers and assists in providing guests’ housekeeping services to both the Faculty and ISU students.
+She is currently responsible for the general cleanliness of the training center offices and guest rooms, and maintains inventory of office and cleaning supplies.
+She also assists guest with laundry as needed and ensures that faculty and student houses are properly stocked.